zarf-dev/zarf/examples/package-variables/README.md

 # Package Variables

-This example demonstrates how to define variables in your package that will be templated across the manifests and charts that your package uses.
+This example demonstrates how to define variables in your package that will be templated across the manifests and charts that your package uses during `zarf package deploy` or in the `zarf.yaml` itself during `zarf package create`.

 With the templating feature, you can define values in the zarf.yaml file without having to define them in every manifest and chart.
 This becomes useful when you are working with an upstream chart that is often changing, or a lot of the charts you use have slightly different conventions for their values.
 Now you can standardize all of that from your zarf.yaml file.